rjvdw/rjvdw.github.io/README.md

-# Ruud's Github Page
+# Ruud's Portfolio

-Welcome to my Github page.
+Welcome to my portfolio.
 You can find my personal website at [www.ruud.online](https://www.ruud.online).